meg-gutshall/borrow-buddy/README.md

 ## Usage

-I recorded a quick demo video on how to use BorrowBuddy which can be viewed here:
+I recorded a quick demo video (below) on how to use BorrowBuddy.

 [![BorrowBuddy demo video](https://img.youtube.com/vi/44WTSYbJbV8/0.jpg)](https://youtu.be/44WTSYbJbV8)